Property investment is confusing enough without all the industry terms and jargon that it can seem everybody knows but you!

 A contract between you and a licensed real estate agent for that agency to market and sell your property.

-The agreement will contain important information such as the commision payable on the sale, a description of the property, any marketing costs to be incurred by the vendor and more.
+The agreement will contain important information such as the commission payable on the sale, a description of the property, any marketing costs to be incurred by the vendor and more.

 It is important to read this guide and seek legal advice when entering into any agreement.